 The P&S Class of 2018 includes 10 students enrolled in the Columbia-Bassett Program, a track begun in 2010 to allow students to combine traditional medical education in New York City with hospital-based outpatient and inpatient clinical education at Bassett Medical Center in Cooperstown, N.Y.
 The first class of Columbia-Bassett students graduated this year, and 10 students have enrolled in the program every year since 2010.

-The new medical school class also includes five students who graduated from the medical center’s pipeline programs, designed to increase the number of medical students from underrepresented minority or low-income communities; they are among 34 students—22 percent of the class—who are members of underrepresented minorities.
+The new medical school class also includes five students who graduated from the medical center’s pipeline programs, designed to increase the number of medical students from underrepresented minority or low-income communities; they are among 38 students—24 percent of the class—who are members of underrepresented minorities.

 For the second year, four students who have PhD degrees will participate in the PhD-to-MD program, an accelerated three-year program for scientists who wish to become physician-scientists.

-Members of the Class of 2018 represent 29 states and 14 countries.
+Members of the Class of 2018 represent 29 states, three foreign countries, and one U.S. commonwealth.
 Nearly half are women.
 The students were chosen from among more 7,500 applications submitted.

 During P&S’s orientation for new students, class members will learn about the school’s honor code and other university policies, have an orientation to gross anatomy, meet their advisory deans, and take a boat cruise along the Hudson River.
 Classes for the new students start Aug.
 18.